 The FDIC has required insured depository institutions ("IDIs") with more than \$50 billion in total consolidated assets to submit to the FDIC periodic plans for resolution in the event of the institution's failure.
 In 2018, the FDIC issued a moratorium on resolution plans for IDIs with more than \$50 billion in assets.
-The moratorium is still in effect for IDIs with more than \$50 billion but less than \$100 billion in assets.
 In August 2023, the FDIC proposed amendments to the resolution planning requirements for IDIs with \$50 billion or more in total assets.
-The amendments would require IDIs with between \$50 billion and \$100 billion in assets to submit informational filings on a two-year cycle, with an interim supplement updating key information submitted in the off years.
+The amendments, which went into effect on October 1, 2024, require IDIs with between \$50 billion and \$100 billion in total assets to submit informational filings on a three-year cycle, with an interim supplement updating key information submitted in the off years.